 Comares s(u)

-The hilltop town of Comares is the biggest tourist
+The hilltop town of Comares is the

-especially its cemetary has incredibly views on
+itself and especially its cemetary has incredibly

-complete with surrounding ranges, passes and sweeping valleys
+Torcal, complete with surrounding ranges, passes

-between them.
-This village sits on a short loop that
+sits on a short loop that almost touches at the

-almost touches at the starting point.
-It is located just north of the summit of the
+starting point.
+It is located just north of the

-unsigned Puerto
+summit of the unsigned Puerto de

-de Santopilar.
+Santopilar.

 |